Derived Foliations: Quick reminders on derived analytic geometry

 A connective holomorphic cdga $A \in \cdga^h_c$ is called a \emph{finite cell object} if there is a finite sequence of morphisms in $\cdga_c^h$

-where each $A_{i+1}$ is obtained from $A_i$ by choosing some elements $a_i \in A_i^{d_i}$ of degree $n_i$, and freely adding a finite number of variables $y_i$ of degrees $n_i-1$ with $d(y_i)=a_i$.
-By weakening this definition, we say that $A \in \cdga^h_c$ is an \emph{almost finite cell object} if there is a countable sequence of morphisms
+where each $A_{i+1}$ is obtained from $A_i$ by choosing some elements $a_i \in A_i^{d_i}$ of degree $n_i$, and freely adding a finite number of variables $y_i$ of degrees $n_{i-1}$ with $d(y_i)=a_i$.
+In a slightly weaker manner, $A \in \cdga^h_c$ is an \emph{almost finite cell object} if there is a countable sequence of morphisms

-with $A=co\lim_i A_i$ and where each $A_i \to A_{i+1}$ is as above but with the condition that the sequence of integers $n_i$ tends to $\s$.
+with $A=\mathrm{colim}_i A_i$ and where each $A_i \to A_{i+1}$ is as above but with the condition that the sequence of integers $n_i$ tends to $\s$.
 In other words, an almost finite cell object is a cell object with a finite number of cell in each dimension.

 \begin{df} \begin{enumerate} \item A connective holomorphic cdga $A$ is \emph{of finite presentation} if it is a retract, in the $\s$-category $\cdga_c^{h}$ of a finite cell object. \item A connective holomorphic cdga $A$ is \emph{almost of finite presentation} if it is a retract of an almost finite cell object. \end{enumerate} \end{df}